-- 3.30 The main element of this reserve is individual carry forward balances of schools' unspent budgets.
-It is the Council's responsibility to hold these balances and ensure they are ring-fenced for use against school activities.
-These balances are expected to gradually reduce over this planning period as the schools utilise their accumulated surpluses to support their activities. - 3.31 With the current cost of living crisis and the impact of inflation and pay awards, the financial pressure on schools is ever increasing and this reduction is expected to accelerate.
+- 3.27 The main element of this Reserve is individual carry forward balances of schools' unspent budgets.
+It is the Council's responsibility to hold these balances and ensure they are ringfenced for use against school activities.
+These balances are expected to gradually reduce over this planning period as the schools utilise their accumulated surpluses to support their activities. - 3.28 With the funding of schools over the last decade being insufficient, the financial pressure on schools is ever increasing and this reduction is expected to accelerate.
 The Council has clear financial procedures for schools, that reflects that annual budgets should be set within agreed resources available and sustainable three-year plans should also be approved.
 Any school that doesn't meet these requirements has to seek approval for a licensed deficit with a view to returning to a balanced position.
 This will require careful management by schools with support from the Council's finance team but there must be clarity around setting sustainable budgets each year so that the Council's position is protected.
 This is even more important as there continues to be a central government policy drive to move schools to academy status.
 This poses a significant financial risk to the Council both through the deficit position of some schools but also the scale of resources currently within the Council that support schools.
-Work is underway to fully evaluate this exposure and a report will be presented to Cabinet and Council by the Assistant Director for Children's Services (Education) in 2024/25 on this.
+This work has commenced with 18 schools converting to academy status in 2024/25 which means a loss of SLA income for services of £0.9m that is built into this budget.

-3 Basis of Assurance
+4 Basis of Assurance